 Lifting heavy components incorrectly can cause severe injury or damage to machinery.
 Avoid unbalanced loads.
 Do not use lifting eyes.
-Lift the generator set using lifting bars inserted through the second components.

-using lifting bars inserted through the lifting holes on the skid.
+Lift the generator set using lifting bars inserted through the lifting holes on the skid.
 Follow all recommended removal and installation procedures in this and associated Northern Lights manuals.